rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/animations.md

 A keyframe is a way to define multiple properties that change over a period of time.
 For example, you can change the background color of an element multiple times over a specified period, or you could rotate an element over a period with multiple `transform` declarations.

+Here is a good [codepen example](https://codepen.io/michaelgearon/pen/oNyvbWX) that shows keyframes and properties working together.

 ## Keyframes

 A _keyframe_ is a specific point in an animation: